Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

 \subsection{Automated estimation of gelling point of a perfect network}

 A sol-gel transition is one where a solution is gradually transformed into a viscoelastic network, with progressively more solid-like characteristics.
-This phenomenon is observed in a number of naturally occurring polymers, such as collagen \cite{shayegan2013microrheological}, protein solution \cite{meleties2022high}, peptides \cite{larsen2008microrheology} and silk fibrin \cite{martineau2022engineering}.
+This phenomenon is observed in many naturally occurring polymers, such as collagen \cite{shayegan2013microrheological}, protein solution \cite{meleties2022high}, peptides \cite{larsen2008microrheology} and silk fibrin \cite{martineau2022engineering}.
 Probing the timescale of the viscoelastic properties of the biopolymers can facilitate their use in reconstituted bioscaffolds.

 Similarly, synthetic hydrogel materials with customized architecture can assemble into networks mimicking the mechanical properties and structure of their biological counterparts.
-Because of polyethylene glycol (PEG)'s inert properties, they are widely used as cell substrates \cite{schultz2015measuring}, tissue scaffolds \cite{zhu2010bioactive}, and cell encapsulation applications \cite{mcglynn2021human}.
+Because of polyethylene glycol (PEG)'s inert properties, they are widely used as cell substrates \cite{schultz2015measuring}, tissue scaffolds \cite{zhu2010bioactive}, and for cell encapsulation applications \cite{mcglynn2021human}.
 Time-cure or time-concentration superposition analysis of microrheology experiments was introduced by Larsen and Furst \cite{larsen2008microrheology}.
-To date, the tried-and-true method to determine gelling time from microrheology data is mostly done through shifting the MSD curves by hand \cite{martineau2022engineering,schultz2013monitoring,mcglynn2020multiple}.
+To date, the tried-and-true method to determine gelling time from microrheology data is mostly done by manually shifting the MSD curves \cite{martineau2022engineering,schultz2013monitoring,mcglynn2020multiple}.

-The shifting is carried by multiplying the MSD curves and the $\Delta t$ by coefficients $a$ and $b$, determined through eyes.
+The shifting is carried out by multiplying the MSD curves and the $\Delta t$ by coefficients $a$ and $b$, determined by visual inspection.
 Once done, the MSD curves are collapsed into two distinct branches, one pre-gel and one post-gel.
-Each dataset (for a particular gelling time) should exhibit some degree of overlap with the subsequent one.
+Each dataset (for a particular gelling time) should exhibit some overlap with the subsequent one.
 The MSD at the gelling point is a critical curve between these two branches, which exhibits power-law-like behavior.
-The critical gelling exponent is defined as $\alpha = \frac{d\ln\langle\Delta x^2(\Delta t)\rangle}{d\ln\Delta t}$ \cite{furst2017microrheology,larsen2008microrheology}, where $\alpha$ is constant over all $\Delta t$, identical to the FBM model.
+The critical gelling exponent is defined as $\alpha = \frac{d\log\langle\Delta x^2(\Delta t)\rangle}{d\log\Delta t}$ \cite{furst2017microrheology,larsen2008microrheology}, where $\alpha$ is constant over all $\Delta t$, identical to the FBM model.
 Different systems experience gelation with distinct critical power-law exponents, as noted in \cite{suman2020universality}.
 These exponents can span from as high as $\alpha = 0.88$ \cite{lue2008investigation} to as low as $\alpha = 0.16$ \cite{schultz2013monitoring}.